 - Lacking in app features.

 The HD 4.50 look somewhat like the PXC 550 with a slightly less premium build quality.
-They're still sturdy headphones that won't break easily, and they have a comfortable fit thanks to the well padded and relatively large ear cups.
-Unfortunately, they tend to feel a bit tight out of-the-box on most heads, and their included carrying case feels a bit cheap for their price range.
+They're still sturdy headphones that won't break easily, and they have a comfortable fit thanks to the well-padded ear cups.
+Unfortunately, they tend to feel a bit tight out-of-the-box, on most heads, and their included carrying case feels a bit cheap for their price range.
 On the upside, because they''re a bit tight and wireless they're stable enough for running and they fold so they won't take too much space in your bag.

 The Sennheiser HD 4.50 look like a more budget version of the PXC 550.
 They have differently shaped ear cups and have a significantly thinner headband, but they keep the same matte color scheme and polished Sennheiser design.
 Unlike the PXC 550 though the HD 4.50, ear cups feel a little Bland since there's no branding and its simple matte finish.
 They're not very fashion forward headphones, but their understated and minimal over-ear design will appeal to some.

 The HD 4.50 are comfortable and well-padded headphones that feel a bit tight on the head.
-They're decently lightweight with relatively large ear cups that should fit comfortably around most ears.
+They're decently lightweight with ear cups that fit comfortably around most ears.
 The padding on the ear cups especially is thick and soft, but the headband lacks a bit more cushion to feel as comfortable as the PXC 550.
 The cups are also a bit smaller than on the PXCs.
-Unfortunately, they clamp the head quite a bit which may loosen over time, but out-of-the-box, they get a bit uncomfortable during long listening sessions.
+Unfortunately, they clamp the head quite a bit which may loosen over time, but out-of-the-box, they get slightly uncomfortable during long listening sessions.